Fraudulent ID Cancellation, Suspension and Revocation

 - 2nd or Subsequent Offense: Revocation

 The lawyers at The Davis Law Group, P.C. provide high quality legal representation to those individuals suspended or revoked for fraudulent use of driver’s licenses, permits or identification cards (fake ID’s).
-Feel free to contact us to discuss your case.
+If you or a loved one has received a Notice of Cancellation, Notice of Suspension or Notice of Revocation for making a fraudulent application, contact us to discuss your case.